GB: Madder Hawkmoth, RU: Komarova BrazhnikChaerocampa komarovi stipularis Swinhoe, 1885, Trans. ent. Soc. Lond. 18: 346.

 A local subspecies, occurring in well-defined colonies amongst richer than normal vegetation.
 Forms a cline with subsp. rjabovi where they 'overlap' in range in western Afghanistan.
 Occurs in mountainous areas on steep, herb- and grass-covered hillsides (between 3000-3750m in Pakistan; 1000-2000m in Kazakhstan), especially those strewn with boulders and grazed by livestock; also on the sides of rocky gullies.

 Usually the last two weeks of May (e.g. Chaman, Pakistan), with a partial second brood in July/August.
-In the Boguty Mountains of Kazakhstan (east of Almaty), individuals were taken in late May and early June (Eitschberger & Lukhtanov, 1996); early May (7.v.2012) at 1060m along the Kyzylata River in the Karatau Mountains north of Kentau (Pascal Régnier, pers. comm.
+In the Boguty Mountains of Kazakhstan (east of Almaty), individuals were taken in late May and early June (Eitschberger & Lukhtanov, 1996); and in early May (7.v.2012) at 1060m along the Kyzylata River in the Karatau Mountains north of Kentau (Pascal Régnier, pers. comm.
 2014).
 The individuals from northern Pakistan (Hindukush Mountains, 5 km E of Shandur Pass/Teru village) were captured 24-28.vi.2000 at 3000-3750m altitude (T. Melichar, pers. comm.
 2013).

 Afghanistan (Ebert, 1969), Baluchistan and the Hindukush area of western/northern Pakistan (leg.
 Z. Varga & G. Ronkay, ex coll.
 György Fábián, coll.
 Sphingidae museum of Czech Rep.) (Rafi et al., 2014), southern Uzbekistan (Western Gissar Mountains), Tajikistan (Derzhavets, 1984), Kyrgyzstan (Zardaly region etc.) and southern and eastern Kazakhstan (Eitschberger & Lukhtanov, 1996; Pascal Régnier, pers. comm.
 2014; Shovkoon, 2015).